open-compensation-token-license/license-token-website/wikisrc/arbitrum-and-token-burning.md

 As a notable entity in addressing Ethereum’s scalability, Arbitrum can leverage token burning as an economic tool to enhance network sustainability.
 While not yet implemented, navigating governance and community involvement may allow Arbitrum to use token burning effectively.

 Arbitrum's decisions will be instrumental in shaping its future and the overall Ethereum and DeFi landscape.
-As tokenomics in blockchain ecosystems evolve, the strategic consideration of token burning by Arbitrum could redefine its economic health and sustainability strategy.
+As [tokenomics](https://www.license-token.com/wiki/nft-tokenomics) in blockchain ecosystems evolve, the strategic consideration of token burning by Arbitrum could redefine its economic health and sustainability strategy.

 For additional information on Arbitrum, you can visit their official [website](https://arbitrum.io/).

+For further exploration of related topics, you might be interested in [Arbitrum's NFT Marketplace](https://www.license-token.com/wiki/arbitrum-nft-marketplace-using-open-source), [Arbitrum and zk-Rollups](https://www.license-token.com/wiki/arbitrum-and-zk-rollups), and [Arbitrum's Open Source Contributions](https://www.license-token.com/wiki/arbitrum-open-source-contributions).